 If you have a child who is at Pre-Kindergarten readiness, has a good pencil grasp and wants to trace on worksheets, the Scholastic Pre-K Jumbo Workbook is a great option.

-Making an alphabet notebook is the only real academic skill on my list.
+Learn the alphabet is the only real academic skill on my list.
 So much of preschool is building social, communication, self-control, and motor skills.

 But the alphabet is introduced preschool.
 Plus, letter-name recognition is correlated to reading fluency once children begin kindergarten.

 10. Read, Read, Read

 I know reading books is the most obvious thing to do with your preschooler.
 It is so powerful because it develop concepts about print, vocabulary, and knowledge about a variety of topics.

 When I read to my preschooler, I often ask my child to sit with his legs crossed on the floor as if he were in circle time at preschool.
 I ask him questions and he raises his hands.